that-JC-guy/Lexicon-StreamDeck-Workflow/README.md

 - Lexicon Plug-In for StreamDeck - This will get you control options to manipulate Lexicon from your StreamDeck.
 - WebSocket Proxy for StreamDeck - This is the interface from the StreamDeck to Node-RED.
 - Node-RED - This handles managing inputs from the StreamDeck (read: button pushes) and create the proper message formatting to send to the Lexicon API.
-- Docker - This is the running environment for Node-RED.
+- Docker - This is the runtime environment for Node-RED.

-Basic Guide:
+Setup Guide:
 1. Get your StreamDeck.
 2. Install the Lexicon Plug-In for StreamDeck.
 Follow the directions here: [https://discuss.lexicondj.com/t/controlling-lexicon-from-your-stream-deck/54](https://discuss.lexicondj.com/t/controlling-lexicon-from-your-stream-deck/54)
 3. Install the WebSocket Proxy for StreamDeck.
 Go here - [https://apps.elgato.com/plugins/org.tynsoe.streamdeck.wsproxy](https://apps.elgato.com/plugins/org.tynsoe.streamdeck.wsproxy) - and then click "Install".